Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-However this approach does not account for the forward scattering terms and can not be simply extended for incommensurate filling, and a new treatment is required.
-Based on bosonization results, we have learnt that Kondo singlet formation is accompanied by the $2k_{F}^{\ast}$ charge density oscillation described by $\langle \mathbf{N}_s\cdot\mathbf{N}_{\tau}\rangle$.
-Therefore in the sigma model approach we need to find an appropriate fermionic basis such that the component of $\mathbf{N}_s$ parallel to $\mathbf{n}$ has $2k_F^{\ast}$ charge oscillation.
-Since $\mathbf{N}_s$ contains the combination of left and right moving fields, we anticipate that a spin dependent chiral transformation technique can be useful in describing the appropriate fermionic basis both at and away from the half-filling.
-In the following section we demonstrate that both at and away from half-filling the emergent Berry's phase can be calculated by using a non-Abelian chiral rotation, and associated chiral anomaly \cite{Fujikawa, GamboaSaravi, Tanaka}, and the spin sector is described by the same effective field theory.
+\paragraph{Berry's phase from non-Abelian chiral anomaly:} We now analyze the Kondo effect and emergent Berry phase in the QNL$\sigma$M representation at arbitrary filling.
+Based on the bosonization results, we see that Kondo singlet formation is accompanied by the $2k_{F}^{\ast}$ charge density wave oscillation described by $\langle \mathbf{N}_s\cdot\mathbf{N}_{\tau}\rangle$.
+Therefore in the sigma model approach we need to find an appropriate fermionic basis such that the component of $\mathbf{N}_s$ parallel to $\mathbf{n}$ has $2k_F^{\ast}$ charge oscillation (at half-filling due to commensurability $2k_{F}^{\ast}$ charge mode remains gapped).

-\paragraph{Berry's phase from non-Abelian chiral anomaly:} In Ref.~\onlinecite{Tanaka} the non-Abelian chiral rotation technique has been applied to calculate the Berry phase at half-filling in the absence of the forward scattering term.
+Recognizing that $\mathbf{N}_s$ contains the combination of left and right moving fields, we anticipate that a spin dependent chiral transformation will be needed to describe the appropriate fermionic basis.
+In the following section we demonstrate that both at and away from half-filling the emergent Berry's phase can be calculated by using a non-Abelian chiral rotation and the associated chiral anomaly \cite{Fujikawa, GamboaSaravi, Tanaka}.
+In Ref.~\onlinecite{Tanaka} the non-Abelian chiral rotation technique has been applied to calculate the Berry phase at half-filling in the absence of the forward scattering term.
 However the relation between the emergent Berry phase and Kondo singlet formation has not been addressed.
-We consider this relationship and, in addition, generalize the analysis to include the forward scattering term and relax the condition of half-filling.
+We consider this relationship and, in addition, study the forward scattering term to address the metallic case away from half-filling.